lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 As part of writing this blog post I wrote a simple program and a set of test cases which showcase dOPT.
 The code is available [here](https://bitbucket.org/alfredd/collabalgos).
 The implementation follows the algorithm roughly as stated in the [1989 paper by Ellis and Gibbs](http://doi.acm.org/10.1145/67544.66963).

-The discussion of the dOPT implementation is driven via a set of test cases.
-The test cases are implemented based on the figure shown below.
+To see what the code does, let's begin by walking through an example shown in the figure below.
+Alice and Bob have a shared document that both start editing.
+At the end of each edit the edit operation performed is sent to the other.
+When a message is received the indices are recomputed based on some criteria and the correct operation is executed.
 At the end of each synchronization step the data must be consistent on both local and remote users' ends.
-Each test case moves the editing process forward via a set of operations that are performed on the data.
-Operations performed at both user ends are shown in the following figure:
+Each operation moves the editing process forward.

 <p align="center">
 <img src="Abhishek_test_operations.png" height="600" width="450"></img>